Car Insurance Rates by Age and State

 Match Coverage to Your Vehicle's Value

 Full coverage makes sense when a vehicle's value is high enough to justify the extra cost over minimum coverage.
-In high-rate states like Florida or New Jersey, where full coverage for a teen can exceed $800 per month, it's especially worth checking whether the vehicle is worth the premium.
+In high-rate states like Florida or New Jersey, where full coverage for a teen can exceed $800 a month, it's especially worth checking whether the vehicle is worth the premium.

 A general benchmark: if the vehicle is worth less than 10 times the combined annual cost of collision and comprehensive coverage, dropping those coverages and paying only the minimum can save hundreds of dollars per year.
 This calculation changes as vehicles age; a car that justified full coverage at purchase may not three years later, especially in states where full coverage rates are high.